user-grinch/Cheat-Menu/README.md

 Let me know if you mind more.

 ## Things to do on crash
-1. Delete the `CheatMenu/json/config.json` file and try again.
+1. Delete the `CheatMenuXX.toml` config file and try again.
 2. If it's happening after installing a recent mod try removing it.
 3. Try on a fresh installation of the game.
 4. If still doesn't fix your issue, go ahead and report it.